symfony/symfony-docs/logging/channels_handlers.rst

 ------------------------------------------

 Now, suppose you want to log the ``security`` channel to a different file.
-To do this, just create a new handler and configure it to log only messages from the ``security`` channel:
+To do this, create a new handler and configure it to log only messages from the ``security`` channel:

 .. configuration-block::